hlb8122/Gluon/README.md

 5. Sender:    Sends the requested txns.

 ### Block Reconciliation Phase
+1. Add the txns to the block.
-1. Construct leafs of the Merkle Tree.
+2. Construct leafs of the Merkle Tree.
 Create IBLT I'1 from the set of all "txn_i short ID || txn_(i+1) short ID".
-2. Calculate the set difference using I1 and I'1.
+3. Calculate the set difference using I1 and I'1.
 Permute the transactions in the block to reconcile ordered pairs.
-3. Construct the level one of the Merkle Tree.
+4. Construct the level one of the Merkle Tree.
 Create IBLT'2 from the set of all "node_i short ID || node_(i+1) short ID".
-4. Calculate the set difference using I1 and I'1.
+5. Calculate the set difference using I1 and I'1.
 Permute the transactions in the block to reconcile ordered quadruples.
-...
-2 log(n).
-The block is reconciled.
+6. Repeat until the block is order reconciled.

 ### Notes
 + After reconciliation at the kth height of the Merkle Tree we have prior knowledge at the (k+1)th height.
 Meaning that we can make our short IDs very short and shorter as height increases.
-+ Although we are transfering log(n) IBLT's, the size of the set seeding Ik falls off as 1/2^k as height k increases.
++ Although we are transfering lg(n) IBLT's, the size of the set seeding Ik falls off as 1/2^k as height k increases.
++ Typically, at each height there will be few O(1) operations and the reconciliation will suceed before height lg(n).

 ### Advantages
 + Greatly decrease the amount of order information propagated.